jsthayer/file-sifter/doc/manpage.md

 is specified, the output is escaped according to JSON rules.
 File Sifter does not support later loading from either of these formats.

+## Summary Statistics

+At the end of the run, a footer is printed by default which summarizes the analysis of the files.
+If both left and right roots were specified, it breaks out the statistics by left and right files.
+It shows file count and total size for the files processed.

+The *entry* lines for directories show the cumulative size of all the files indexed under the directory.
+These cumulative sizes are not inlcuded in the summary statistics because they would cause double-counting.

+The *Scanned* line shows all of the files considered (which does not include those files rejected by **--exclude** or **--regular-only**).

+The *Indexed* line shows all of the files that pass the *prefilter* stage and get loaded into the index.
+The *Unmatched* line shows all files that did not have a match on the other side, and the *Matching* line shows the files that did have a match.
+The *Output* line shows all of the files that passed the *postfilter* stage and were printed to the output (or would be if **--summary** is specified).

+    | Run end time: 2017-02-10T02:58:56Z
+    | Elapsed time: 732.146µs
+    |
+    | STATISTICS:  L:Count  L:Size  R:Count  R:Size
+    |    Scanned:       26  241927       21  177969
+    |    Indexed:       26  241927       21  177969
+    |  Unmatched:        7   92064        2   45056
+    |   Matching:       19  149863       19  132913
+    |     Output:       26  241927       21  177969

+## Interactive Status Output

+While scanning the file system, File Sifter can print temporary interactive messages that show the current status of the scan.
+This includes the initial scan phase, as well as any required digest scan phases.
+This output can be suppressed with the **--quiet** option.

 ## Character Encodings

 All characters are processed assuming UTF-8 encoding.
 File names with